ThomasDanger/TicTacToe-In-Assembly/MIPS/CurrentVersion/README.md

     TYPE X OR O TO CHOOSE GAME PIECE: C
     INVALID CHARACTER | ENTER X OR O
     X

-Here, the user entered 'C' instead of X or O and the program asked again.
-Here, we do see an unfortunate inconsistency with the UI.
-Ideally, the ivalid character message should end with a colon and a space like the line before it instead of a new line.

 ### PLAYER MOVE
 The Program will then prompt the user to enter the number of the cell the player would like